navytux/pygolang/README.rst

 ~~~~~~~~~~~

 In addition to `go` and channels, the following packages are provided to help
-handle concurrency in structured ways.
+handle concurrency in structured ways:

 - `golang.context` provides contexts to propagate cancellation and task-scoped
   values among spawned goroutines.